Why Linkage ?

 Upload all or part of your data on the platform to analyze them with Linkage.
 You will keep full control on the data you upload and only you will be able to access them.

 Minimum configuration is required to use Linkage since it selects the most sensible parameters for the data you provide.
 No scientific background is required to start working and get results.
 Advanced configuration options are also available if you need specific setups.

-Linkage also provides advanced visualization tools, based on the specific features of the statistical modeling.
-Linkage finally allows to export as CSV files the clustering results obtained on your data for further processing.
+Linkage also provides advanced visualization tools to present the uncovered results.
+It also allows you to export as CSV files the clustering results obtained on your data for further processing.

 Charles is the co-inventor of the Linkage technology.
-He is a Professor of Statistics at Université Côte d"Azur (Nice, France) and works on statistical learning and Ai problematics.
+He is a Professor of Statistics at Université Côte d'Azur (Nice) and holds a chair in Artificial Intelligence.
+He mainly works on statistical and machine learning for complexe data.

 Pierre is the co-inventor of the Linkage Technology.
-He is a professor of Applied Mathematics at Université de Paris and also teaches at Ecole Polytechnique (Paris, France).
+He is professor of Statistics at Université de Paris and Ecole Polytechnique (Paris).
 He works mainly on problems related to machine learning and statistics.

-Stéphane is a research engineer involved in Linkage.
+Stéphane is a research engineer.
 He is in charge of the web & vizualisations development.
 He also works on general software problematics about Linkage.

 Linkage have been used in biology and epidemiology research fields, discover how in this article

 Linkage allows you to detect weak signals in large datasets.
 Users can test this usecase on the CSV file that we provide in our demonstration datasets.